Gaius-Augustus/learnMSA/docs/io.rst

 ---------

 ``-i / --in_file`` *INPUT_FILE*
     Input fasta file containing the protein sequences to align.
+Any gaps present in the input sequences are ignored. learnMSA uses the alphabet ARNDCQEGHILKMFPSTWYVXUO.
+Special characters B, Z, J are mapped to X. The sequences must not contain any other non-standard characters.

 ``-o / --out_file`` *OUTPUT_FILE*
     Output file path for the resulting multiple sequence